-New Student Orientation programs assist new students with their successful transition to CSUCI.
-Orientations are offered to incoming freshmen and transfer students prior to the start of the fall and spring semesters.
+New Student Orientation assists new students with their successful transition to CSUCI.
+Orientations are offered to incoming freshman and transfer students prior to the start of the fall and spring semesters.
 These programs inform students about services and opportunities at CSUCI while assisting them with the initial advising and registration process.
 Transfer students are strongly encouraged to attend New Student Orientation.
-Attendance for freshmen is mandatory.
+Attendance for freshman is mandatory.

-UNIVERSITY OUTREACH PROGRAM
+UNIVERSITY OUTREACH PROGRAM Location